Trauma Therapy in Fort Collins, CO

 Healing from this isn't about going back, it's about becoming the person you were always meant to be.

 I have to be honest with you: healing from complex trauma is not a straight line, and it doesn't happen fast.
 Anyone who tells you otherwise is being unfair.
-This is deep, layered work, the kind that asks a lot of you, and a lot of me too.
+This deep, layered work asks a lot of you, and a lot of me, too.

 This isn't about becoming someone who never struggles.
 It's about not having to struggle alone.

-We're not trying to excavate every hard thing and lay it bare in a room.
-We're not trying to build a case against your parents, or rehearse your grievances, or arrive at a verdict.
-We're trying to help you understand your own story with the kind of tenderness you maybe didn't receive when it was first being written.
+We're not here to build a case against your parents, or rehearse your grievances, or arrive at a verdict.
+We're here to help you understand your own story with the kind of tenderness you maybe didn't receive when it was first being written.
 And from that understanding, build something new.

 This could look like: relationships that feel like solid ground instead of quicksand.
 A body that doesn't always feel like the enemy.
 A sense of yourself that isn't contingent on what anyone else thinks.